scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** instant

 You attempt to remove a curse from a creature.
-Make a spellcasting roll, adding a superior or terrible die to your spellcasting roll for ever level above or bellow this spell is compared to the curse affecting the creature.
+Make a spellcasting roll against a bad die per spell level of the curse.
 On success the curse ends for the creature.

+Add an enhanced die to your roll for every level cast above 3rd.

 ___
 #### Cure